-If you would like to present on a certain day, please let me know.
-Otherwise, I will select a date and post a schedule soon, of who is giving a presentation on which day.
+If you would like to present on a certain day, please let me know before 10/20.
+On 10/20, I will post a schedule, of who is giving a presentation on which day.

 Your presentation should be professional, as if you were presenting it at a conference, or to a potential customer or employer.

 The presentation should be 5 to 6 minutes long, which requires good practice before you present.
 Over-6-minute presentations will be interrupted to make sure classes end on time.

 Use slides and show videos if they help understanding the topic.
 Upload your slides to Canvas prior to your presentation.